LogtalkDotOrg/logtalk3/manuals/sources/libraries/format.rst

 The ``format`` object provides a portable abstraction over how the de facto standard ``format/2-3`` predicates are made available by the supported backend Prolog systems.
-Some system provide these predicates as built-in predicates while others make them available using a library that must be explicitly loaded.
+Some systems provide these predicates as built-in predicates, while others make them available using a library that must be explicitly loaded.

 Calls to the library predicates are inlined when compiled with the